 Dance You Monster to My Soft Song! enjoys an exclamation point at the end of the title, at once stern and genial.
 Less famous than his cousin Angelus Novus, this funny little monster from 1922 by Paul Klee has none of the bathos that typically attends “the spiritual in art” or, for that matter, the “messianic thinking” that the new angel has inspired in critical theory after Walter Benjamin.
 Brought from Germany to New York by the German Jewish art dealer Karl Nierendorf, it’s there now at Visionaries: Creating a Modern Guggenheim.
 From the image, one goes to the title.
 It’s there on the wall next to the group by Klee brought together for the exhibition.
 It’s also there at the bottom of the picture where Klee inscribed its words as if by way of an incantation.
 One’s first response is to laugh, of course.
 More given to humor and irony, Klee’s work is so very different than his friend Kandinsky’s.

-One last mention: note how the monster hovers over the diminutive little painter who stands before the piano with a seven branched candelabrum on top of it.
+The monster hovers over the diminutive little painter who stands before the piano with a seven branched candelabrum on top of it.
 To the right, a little exclamation point hangs over the title scrawled along the bottom of the painting.
 The painting is itself small, like most paintings by Klee.
-The elevation evoked by this picture is small scale and down to earth.
+Small scale, the elevation evoked by this picture is down to earth.